 Shading: Slight variations in shingle color resulting from normal manufacturing operations.

-Sheathing: See Deck.
+Sheathing: See Decking.

 Single Coverage: Asphalt roofing that provides one layer of roofing material over the deck.